andykee/dotfiles/README.md

 set -- -f; source dotfiles.sh
 ```

+### Install custom Terminal profile on OSX

+Open Terminal preferences and import ```monokai.terminal``` from the dotfiles directory.
+Set it as default.

 ### Add custom commands without creating a new fork

 If `~/.extra` exists, it will be sourced along with the other files.